ppete2/Leaflet.PolylineMeasure/README.md

 map.on('polylinemeasure:move', e => { /* e.latlng ; e.sourceTarget._latlng */ });
 map.on('polylinemeasure:remove', e => { /* e.latlng ; e.sourceTarget._latlng */ });
 ```
+* Please take a look at [**Demo 1**](https://ppete2.github.io/Leaflet.PolylineMeasure/demo1.html), where those events get listed in the JS console of your browser

 ## Seeding Data
 You can programatically draw measured polylines using the `.seed` method.
 It takes an array of arrays of `L.LatLng`, which enables drawing multiple, discontinuous polylines: